aws-amplify/amplify-swift/README.md

 As required by the Apple App Store, we provide the new `PrivacyInfo.xcprivacy` file for describing use of required reason API, see [Describing use of required reason API
 ](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api).
 You can also export the privacy report after archiving your App in Xcode, see [Create your app’s privacy report](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests#4239187).

-Following Amplify targets have been identified to be using the [User defaults APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api#4278401).
+The following Amplify targets have been identified to be using the [User defaults APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api#4278401):

 * `AWSCognitoAuthPlugin`
 * `AWSDataStorePlugin`